-The call came shortly after Mr Trump had personally blocked releasing millions in military aid to Ukraine.
-His critics accuse him of using this aid as a bargaining tool, but the president denies this.
+The call came shortly after Mr Trump had blocked the release of military aid to Ukraine.
+A senior official later testified that the president had made clear the release of this aid was conditional on Mr Biden being investigated, but the White House denies this.

 Mr Trump and his supporters allege Mr Biden abused his power to pressure Ukraine to back away from a criminal investigation that could implicate his son, Hunter, who worked for a Ukrainian energy company.

 But these allegations have been widely discredited.
 There is no evidence that Mr Biden took any action to intentionally benefit his son, nor is there any evidence of wrongdoing by Hunter Biden.

 Congressional Democrats say the phone call is proof that Mr Trump broke the law by seeking foreign help to try and smear Mr Biden ahead of the election.

 But there has been debate over whether soliciting opposition research from a foreign government constitutes an impeachable offence.
 President Trump has dismissed the growing controversy as a "witch hunt".